pranaya-raghubanshi12/chatbot/README.md

 - Claude
 - Open AI

+# DB Used:
+- In memory DB (MemoryVectorStore; langchain/vectorstores/memory)

 # Note: Context documents should be added in the *directory* folder of root directory

 *Note: Sample data are provided in context of "Langchain" topic in directory folder by default*